SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 an agreement level greater than or equal to 70%, which justifies sampling the entire population rather than a subset.

-The random sampling tool in `QGIS` was used, however a bug requires a small pre-processing step.
+The random sampling tool in `QGIS` was used to generate a test dataset, however a bug requires a small pre-processing step.
 For some reason the random sampling tool totally ignores any datasource filters, so the data must first be queried and saved to a new file before performing the selection.
 The queries and output files are as follows:

     "class" = 'public'   -> Transformations_and_QAQC/Tadpole/sampling/queries/tadpole-public.shp
     "class" = 'internal' -> Transformations_and_QAQC/Tadpole/sampling/queries/tadpole-internal.shp